RevantOrg/Revant/README.md

 De novo repeat inference from long reads.

-**Remark: This is just a first draft of the readme file.
+**Remark: This is just a first draft.
 More detailed instructions will follow.**

 ## Compiling the project